 UPES Integrated LLB Admissions 2025

 The best tool to know the most preferred NLUs is the past years’ CLAT cut-off trends.
 The available CLAT cut-off data shows that candidates with the highest scores often opt for top-ranked NLUs such as NLSIU Bengaluru and NALSAR Hyderabad.
 Candidates were required to provide their NLU preference list after the declaration of the CLAT 2025 result.
 Aspirants can gain admission into only those NLUs that are part of their preferences irrespective of whether they have a good score in CLAT or not.
-The first CLAT 2025 merit list is scheduled to be published on May 26, 2025 which will also contain the CLAT 2025 cut-off.
+The CLAT 2025 merit list for all three rounds has been published, which contains the CLAT 2025 cut-off.
 Read on to find out which NLUs are the top preference among candidates, past CLAT cut-off trends, steps to provide NLU preference, and more.

 The Consortium of NLUs conducted CLAT 2025 on December 1, 2024, in offline mode.
 Through the Common Law Admission Test, candidates will be admitted into the 5-year LLB programme of participating CLAT colleges 2025.